Updated August 2022

 Walking into Hoi An Roastery is like sitting in a comfy chair.
-With dark wooden interiors, hessian bags filled with coffee beans, voguishly-packaged paraphernalia and staff dressed like yodeling goat herders, Western-world comfort and style is offered in a venue that could be anywhere in the world.
-Over 200 coffee varieties on offer from nine of their coffee shops in Hoi An (and counting).
+With dark wooden interiors, hessian bags filled with coffee beans, voguishly-packaged paraphernalia and snappily dressed staff, Western-world comfort and style is offered in a venue that could be anywhere in the world.

 Does size matter to you?
 When it comes to coffee, it does to many.
 The Espresso Station serves up a huge double-shot coffee that’s enough to tempt most people back.
 Along with coffee standards you’ll also find some of the more exotic coffees that seem to be popping up in cafes around Hoi An.
 There’s Egg Coffee, Coconut Coffee, Pink Latte, Black Latte, even Coffee Ice Cubes, Cold Brew and more!
 Tucked down a side lane, back from Tran Hung Dao, this little oasis far away from the madding crowd has become somewhat of a hipster hangout for many Hoi An locals.

 If you’re hankering to satisfy a sweet tooth or re-energize with something healthy, check out Cocobox.
-Part of the Hoi An Roastery chain, Cocobox specializes in fresh organic juice blends, smoothies, sandwiches, all-day breakfasts and savory sweets in an airy, light-drenched atmosphere that screams ‘health’.
+Part of the Hoi An Roastery group, Cocobox specializes in fresh organic juice blends, smoothies, sandwiches, all-day breakfasts and savory sweets in an airy, light-drenched atmosphere that screams ‘health’.
 As much a tourist gift shop as a coffee shop, Cocobox is packed to the rafters with beautifully-packaged take-home gifts ranging from coffee mugs, candles and locally-roasted coffees and homemade syrups.
-So, for a souvenir that requires minimum shopping effort, pop in to one of the three Cocoboxes around town, or just browse as you wait for your coffee, juice or healthy wholemeal sandwich.
+So, for a souvenir that requires minimum shopping effort, pop in to Cocobox, or just browse as you wait for your coffee, juice or healthy wholemeal sandwich.

 Between Hoi An Old Town and the Beach